mel-cdn/aws-gcp-azure-terraform-fastapi/infra/terraform/aws/README.md

 ## Terraform Setup and Local Deployment

-> Run these with an AWS profile that has sufficient IAM privileges.
+> The steps below assume the authenticated account has sufficient privileges.

 1. Navigate to the Terraform directory: